SifatMd/SifatMd/README.md

 ### 👋 Hi, I'm Sifat

+I am a PhD Student at Virginia Tech.
 I work at the intersection of Machine Learning and Security.
-I will be starting my PhD at Virginia Tech University.
 - 🔭 I love learning data science, programming, reading research papers and various books
 - 🌱 I’m trying to learn and grow every day